ArrJayBrooks/CEG2410/Projects/Project3/README.md

 - Configuring a Windows Server to be a Domain Controller
   - Outline of basic steps, resource(s) used

+I configured the IPv4 settings to assign the server the IP address of 10.0.0.18/16 and the DNS server of 10.0.0.2.
+Then, I renamed the server DC01.<br>
+I installed AD services from PowerShell, and used server manager to setup the root domain name, ad.kanto.com

-- Domain Name:
+- Domain Name: ad.kanto.com
-- Domain Controller Name:
+- Domain Controller Name: DC01.ad.kanto.com
-- Domain DNS IP:
+- Domain DNS IP: 10.0.0.2

 ## AD Structure